sape-ru/enterprise-exception/README.md

 - class _BillingException_ can throw the exception "not enough money" with the same code **2**.

 And you want those codes become unique so you could differ those exceptions while parsing logs.
 Or it would be handy for your API clients' robots.
-If this is your case then use the [GlobalException](#for-codes-globalization).
+If this is your case then use [GlobalException](#for-codes-globalization).

 ### Exceptions customization